-I am also interested in teaching less mobile people, whether this might be due to age or illnesses.
-I teach a session fortnightly with the Wessex Cancer trust in Cosham.
+I am also teaching less mobile people, whether this might be due to age or illnesses.
+I taught a session fortnightly with the Wessex Cancer trust in Cosham for 4 years and I am now teaching in a care home twice monthly.
 The sessions are paced to people ability and the emphasis is more on breathing techniques and relaxation.
-In Highfield, I teach smaller groups of people (2 to 4), and I am also available for one to one (£30 per session, assessment is free).
-I recommend that you ask for your doctor's advice before you commit yourself to sessions.
+In Highfield, I teach smaller groups of people (2 to 4) privately, and I am also available for one to one (£30 per session, assessment is free).
+Drop-in sessions are only available in the regular classes.

 Other available therapies